skinnyhippo/ShopSupplies/README.markdown

 - **Update Items**: Edit `items.json` to modify the item list or subtext (e.g., change "e.g., bottle" to specific units like "32 oz bottle").
 - **Adjust Layout**: Modify column widths (e.g., `w-72` for Item) or spacing in `index.html` using Tailwind CSS classes.
 - **Change Date**: Update the "Last updated" text in `index.html` to reflect new versions.

-## Contributing
-Feel free to fork this repository, make improvements, and submit pull requests.
-Suggestions for additional features or bug fixes are welcome!

-## License
-This project is open-source under the MIT License (see LICENSE file for details).